 A collection of award-winning ghost stories from the author of THIS WEIGHTLESS WORLD.

-A soon-to-be empty-nester is visited by her son's comatose girlfriend every night; a couple travels to see a childhood friend in Wyoming after she has killed her abusive husband; a trillionaire centenarian, bent on becoming the first person to die of natural causes on Mars, puts his plans on hold when a Martian woman is murdered; and a one-armed Harlem Hellfighter discovers a German tailor's alterations to his military uniform mysteriously return his missing arm to him while Influenza ravages Philadelphia.
+A soon-to-be empty-nester is visited by her son's comatose girlfriend every night; a couple travels to see a childhood friend in Wyoming after she has killed her abusive husband; a trillionaire centenarian, bent on becoming the first person to die of natural causes on Mars, puts his plans on hold when a Martian woman is murdered; and a one-armed Harlem Hellfighter goes in search of his altered military uniform while Influenza ravages Philadelphia.
 Sorrowful, funny, and surreal, the tilted ghost stories comprising CONCERNING THOSE WHO HAVE FALLEN ASLEEP explore the ways we haunt each other and ourselves through our choices, institutions, and dreams.